A New Beginning (video game): International

 A New Beginning received mixed reviews.
 It received an aggregated score of 67.88% on GameRankings based on 8 reviews and 72/100 on Metacritic based on 20 reviews.

 Soundtrack

 While A New Beginning's soundtrack was primarily composed by Knights of Soundtrack, the credits list a number of additional people, who contributed music to the game.
 The main theme was written by Periscope Studios, Bent's Theme by André Navratil and Damian Zur.
 Florian Behnsen and Giliam Spliethoff contributed additional music, while serving as the game's soundtrack and SFX supervisors.
 The musical styles displayed, range from orchestral underscore, to incidental pieces in a 1980s Europop style and lounge music.

-In 2010, the soundtrack received the German Developers Award for Best Soundtrack.
+In 2010, the soundtrack received the Deutscher Entwicklerpreis award for Best Soundtrack.